Updated and refreshed on 7/29/25.

 Data Loss Prevention (DLP)

 DLP plays a crucial role in protecting sensitive data from leaks and unauthorized access.
-The goal of DLP is to prevent data breaches and also ensure compliance with various regulatory requirements.
+The goal of DLP is to prevent data breaches and also ensure compliance with all those regulatory requirements.
 DLP tools are increasingly common and sophisticated, capable of identifying, classifying, and protecting sensitive information across ever-expanding cloud environments.

 Data Privacy

-When organizations bring DSPM, DLP, and Data Privacy together, it can bring about a strategic alignment that addresses comprehensive data protection in a nuanced and layered way.
-Their convergence transcends a mere combining of different technologies and can foster a cohesive strategy that leverages the strengths of each domain to enhance overall data security and compliance.
+Their convergence transcends a mere combining of different technologies, creating a cohesive strategy that leverages the strengths of each domain to enhance overall data security and compliance.

 Let’s discuss three key benefits for converging these data security pillars:

-Enhanced security
+Better security

 Both DSPM and DLP play critical roles in helping promote the third pillar, Data Privacy.
-DSPM assesses how data is stored and accessed to ensure it aligns with privacy standards, while DLP enforces rules that prevent data from being shared or accessed by unauthorized parties.
-Combined, they can help maintain compliance with privacy laws.
+While DSPM assesses how data is stored and accessed to ensure it aligns with privacy standards, DLP enforces rules that prevent data from being shared or accessed by unauthorized parties.

 Real-time data protection